 With friends, with employees, with clients, with the cashier at the grocery store—whoever.
 I’ve historically been excellent at making excuses for everyone else: why they’re acting distant, why they’re underperforming, why they’re being insufferable.
 Sometimes, the “why” just ain’t your problem—the facts are.

 - Keeping quiet about politics.

 If you read this post, then you’ll understand what I mean when I say that I know—and care about—people of all walks.
-As Little Orphan Annie, as I like to call myself, even casual relationships are more important to me, I suspect, than for most people.
+Even casual relationships are more important to me, I suspect, than for most people.
 I haven’t wanted to alienate anyone, in the past, but you know what I discovered?
 Staying neutral only alienates me from myself.